Mithril v2.2.8

 If all you're trying to do is run examples in the codebase, you don't need to build Mithril.js, you can just open the various html files and things should just work.

 To generate the bundled file for testing, run npm run dev from the command line.
 To generate the minified file, run npm run build.
-There is no need to npm install anything, but NodeJS is required to run the build scripts.

 Is there a style guide?